 Want access to the best in home entertainment for your new, state-of-the-art TV set?
 Check out all the plans and packages available through FTC Digital TV.
-And for a limited time, new subscribers can choose up to six FTC Digital TV options — including CINEMAX, Showtime, Starz/Encore, HD Programming, Whole-Home DVR and Xtra (with 60-plus additional channels — FREE for two months!
+And for a limited time, new subscribers can choose up to six FTC Digital TV options — including CINEMAX, Paramount+ with SHOWTIME, Starz/Encore, HD Programming, Whole-Home DVR and Xtra (with 60-plus additional channels — FREE for two months!
 To make sure you maximize your streaming experience, get the Internet speed you need!
 To determine what you need, utilize FTC’s speed calculator at ftc.net/services/internet#speed-calculator.
 Then check out FTC’s Internet plans at ftc.net/services/internet/#rates-packages.

 To make your move to a better home-entertainment experience, visit ftc.net or contact FTC at (888) 218-5050.